jamadden/zpt-docs/docs/tales.rst

   request/name | string:Anonymous Coward
   context/?tname/macros/?mname

-When a path expression is evaluated, Zope attempts to traverse the path, from left to right, until it succeeds or runs out of paths segments.
+When a path expression is evaluated, the implementation attempts to traverse the path, from left to right, until it succeeds or runs out of paths segments.
 To traverse a path, it first fetches the object stored in the variable.
 For each path segment, it traverses from the current object to the sub-object named by the path segment.

+.. admonition:: Implementation Note

+   In Zope, :mod:`zope.pagetemplate` and :mod:`z3c.pt`, sub-objects
-Sub-objects are located according to standard Zope traversal rules (via getattr, getitem, or traversal hooks).
+   are located according to standard traversal rules (via getattr, getitem, or traversal hooks).
+Note that traversal hooks are used *last* and only if fetching an attribute failed.

 Once a path has been successfully traversed, the resulting object is the value of the expression.
 If it is a callable object, such as a method or template, it